 Other technical income includes the net impact of risk equalisation premium credits, hospital utilisation credits and levies under the Risk Equalisation Scheme (RES) as well as the reinsurers share.
-This decreased in 2020 by €43,008k to €74,183k.
-The principal driver of this decrease is lower hospital utilisation credits due to lower claims paid as a result of COVID-19.
+The principal driver of the year on year increase is higher hospital utilisation credits due to higher claims paid in 2021.